What is considered personal property?

 What’s the difference between real property and personal property?

-Typically, home insurance policies also include other structures coverage, which covers structures on your property that aren’t attached to your house.
+Home insurance policies also include other structures coverage, which covers structures on your property that aren’t attached to your house.
 Other structures can include a barn, detached garage, fence, gazebo, guest house or swimming pool.
-By default, insurers usually calculate other structures coverage as a percentage of your dwelling coverage, often around 10 percent.
+By default, insurers usually calculate other structures coverage as a percentage of your dwelling coverage, often around 10 percent, but you can also increase your coverage limit if that would not be sufficient for your property.

 If you have $300,000 in dwelling coverage, your policy would also include $30,000 in other structures coverage.
-Other structures coverage only covers the structure, but your personal property coverage will cover its contents, such as gardening tools or sports equipment.
+Other structures coverage only covers the structure, such as a shed, but your personal property coverage will cover its contents, such as gardening tools or sports equipment.

-A homeowners insurance policy covers losses caused by a specified list of perils, such as fire, lightning, vandalism or windstorms.
-Your policy will cover dwelling, other structures and personal property losses caused by these named perils.
+A homeowners insurance policy covers losses caused by covered perils, such as fire, lightning, vandalism or windstorms.
+The most common homeowners policy form, an HO-3, will cover your dwelling and other structures on an open-peril basis, meaning your home is covered for any peril except those explicitly listed as exclusions in your policy, like flood or earthquake.
+Your personal property is covered on a named-peril basis, meaning coverage is provided for a specific list of 16 named perils, like windstorm, hail, fire, lighting, theft, vandalism, and more.
 If a windstorm damages your home’s roof, a pool house and patio furniture, your policy covers all losses.

 Examples of personal property